Hyperthyroidism in Infants and Children

 • The diagnosis is based on blood tests and imaging tests.

-• Treatment typically includes antithyroid drugs and beta-blockers.
+• Treatment typically includes antithyroid medications and beta-blockers.

 The thyroid gland secretes thyroid hormone.
 Thyroid hormone controls the speed of the body's metabolism, including how fast the heart beats and how the body regulates temperature.
 If the thyroid gland produces too much thyroid hormone, these functions speed up.